aws-samples/realtime-fraud-prevention/README.md

 --stack-name <Stack_name>
 ```

-The stack will take approximately 30 minutes to deploy.
+The stack will approximately take 30 minutes to deploy.

 ### Enable solution

+Using AWS CLI,

-1. Using AWS CLI, run the following command to start generating synthetic transaction data:
+1. To start generating synthetic transaction data:

-Replace:

-* **<EventBridge_rule_name>** --> The command can be retrieved from the Ouptut tab in CloudFormation console.
-Copy the value for *EnableEventRule* Key.
+    * Run the command that can be retrieved from the value of **EnableEventRule** Key in Ouptut tab in CloudFormation console, it looks like

 ```
 aws events enable-rule --name <EventBridge_rule_name>
 ```

-2. Now run the following command to start consuming the processed transactions and sending email notifications:
+2. To start consuming the processed transactions and sending email notifications:

-Replace:

-* **<Event_Source_mapping_UUID>** --> The command can be retrieved from the Ouptut tab in CloudFormation console.
-Copy the value for *EnableEventSourceMapping* Key.
+    * Run the command that can be retrieved from the value of **Event_Source_mapping_UUID** Key in Ouptut tab in CloudFormation console, it looks like

 ```
 aws lambda update-event-source-mapping --uuid <Event_Source_mapping_UUID> --enabled